krmarshall/TotalWarhammerDataParser/README.md

 Requires RPFM (or at least the cli) to be available under ./rpfm

+Requires thisthat https://lib.rs/crates/thisthat to be available in your PATH

 Uses NConvert and a webp plugin from XnConvert to convert images and strip metadata.

 A saner person would probably have rebuilt the DB instead.